VolkanSah/Universal-MCP-Hub/README.md

 ## Why this exists

-While building this, we kept stumbling over the same problem — the MCP ecosystem is full of servers with hardcoded keys, `os.environ` scattered everywhere, zero sandboxing.
+While building this, we kept stumbling over the same problem — the AI (+mcp) ecosystem is full of servers with hardcoded keys, `os.environ` scattered everywhere, zero sandboxing.
 One misconfigured fork and your API keys are gone.